-In Section B of Paper One, you will examine the causes, nature and conclusion of the First World War, the assassination of Archduke Franz Ferdinand, the Battle of the Somme and the technological developments of the war are all investigated.
+In Section B, you will examine the causes, nature and conclusion of the First World War, the assassination of Archduke Franz Ferdinand, the Battle of the Somme and the technological developments of the war are all investigated.

 Paper Two: Shaping the Nation.